Boren Fellowship Basics

 Award AmountsBoren Fellowships provide up to $24,000 for overseas study.

 Length of Study

-Boren Fellowship awards are made for a minimum of 12 weeks and maximum of 24 months.
-Overseas programs can be no longer than one year.
-Boren-funded programs can begin no earlier than June 1, 2014 and no later than March 1, 2015.
+Boren Fellowships are made for a minimum of 12 weeks overseas and a maximum of one year overseas.
+Boren-funded programs can begin no earlier than June 1, 2017 and no later than March 1, 2018.